test01082023/tictactoe/README.md

 ### 🔢 Game Logic
 - **Board Size**: Standard 3x3 grid.
-- **Win Condition**: Align 3 consecutive marks in a row, column, or diagonal.
+- **Win Condition**: Place 3 consecutive marks in a row, column, or diagonal to win.
-- **Draw Detection**: Declares a draw if no spaces remain.
+- **Draw Detection**: Declares a draw if no spaces remain and no player has won.

 ### 🔁 Key Functionalities
-- **Restart Game**: Reset the board and start fresh.
+- **Restart Game**: Reset all variables to start fresh.
-- **Player Switch**: Alternate turns between 'X' and 'O'.
+- **Switch Player**: Automatically alternates turns between 'X' and 'O'.
-- **Win and Draw Checks**: Dynamically detect outcomes and end the game appropriately.
+- **Game Ending**: Checks for win/draw conditions to conclude the match.

-### 📊 Game Flow
+### 📊 Flowchart
-The Mermaid flowchart illustrates the game's logic in detail:
+The flowchart below visually represents the game's logic:
 ```mermaid
 graph TD
   Start[Start Game] --> Init[Initialize Board and Variables]